Slushi-Github/hxCompileU/README.md

 You need [DevKitPro](https://devkitpro.org/wiki/Getting_Started), in addition to DevKitPPC and [WUT](https://github.com/devkitPro/wut).

-First, you need compilate this project.
+First, you need compilate this project, or you can use the precompiled version that is in the [releases](https://github.com/Slushi-Github/hxCompileU/releases).

 ```bash
 # Just clone the repository